-Below, we outline the four main children’s age ranges you need to be aware of, appropriate care techniques for each and the ideal child ratios for every bracket.
+Let’s take a look at the four main early childhood age ranges and daycare ages you need to be aware of, appropriate care techniques for each and the ideal child ratios for every bracket.
 First up is the infant age range.

 Infants can be defined as any child between the ages of 0 and 18 months.
 Children go through an incredible amount of development in this stage.
 Infants will learn to roll over, crawl, walk and smile.
 They may even begin talking.